dili021/Adopt-a-Pet/README.md

 ## About

-A SPA built from the ground up with React, which is used to search for pets of all kinds that are available for adoption.
+- A SPA built from the ground up with React, which is used to search for pets of all kinds that are available for adoption.
+- The various branches cover different techniques, such as:
+  - using Node for server side rendering
+  - using Redux
+  - using Emotion for CSS in JS
+  - using TypeScript to introduce type checking
+  - using Jest for testing

 ## Built with

 - React
 - Reach router
 - Parcel
+- Babel
+- Redux
+- Jest
+- TypeScript
 - ESlint
+- TSlint
-- Babel
+- Emotion

 ## Setup